pkukielka/clad/README.md

 http://clang-developers.42468.n3.nabble.com/RFC-A-proposal-for-a-Clang-based-service-architecture-td4024449.html
 However, there are also some differences:

-* Clad is not going to provide any C API.
-If someone want to use C API he can already use libclang, I don't see any sense in duplicating libclang API.
-* Even if Clad will be standalone server which can communicate through sockets it's intended to use only on localhost.
+* Even if clang-serv will be standalone server which can communicate through sockets it's intended to use only on localhost.
   This can look like unnecessary limitation, but it's here for a purpose.
 Architecture of external service which can be hosted remotely and used by multiple users would need to be totally different and probably much more complicated.
 * I'm not going to invent any special binary protocol or whatever.
-Clad will be based on Thrift, because it will be easier to implement and more versatile (clients for many languages for free).
+Clang-serv will be based on Thrift, because it will be easier to implement and more versatile (clients for many languages for free).
 I'm aiming for 0 (zero) logic needed on the client side.
 Only the code provided by Thrift automatically.
 This leads to the next point.
 * There will be no .clangrc files.
 They would require additional logic for every possible client, and I can imagine situation where someone